Tips for troubleshooting Postfix Admin password validation

 // Password validation $CONF['password_validation'] = array( # '/regular expression/' => '$PALANG key (optional: + parameter)', '/.{4}/' => 'password_too_short 4', # minimum length 3 characters ←Let's use 4 characters this time # '/([a-zA-Z].*){3}/' => 'password_no_characters 3', # must contain at least 3 characters ←Comment this out # '/([0-9].*){2}/' => 'password_no_digits 2', # must contain at least 2 digits ←Comment this out too );

-Since it is a PHP file edit, there is no need to restart Apache.
+Since this involves editing a PHP file, you don't need to restart Apache.

-If you are concerned about more detailed email server settings, or
+If you're struggling with more detailed email server settings, or

-if you just can't handle managing an email server, please leave it all to us here !!!
+if you simply can't be bothered to manage your email server, please feelfree to leave it all to us!

 0